 Fresh pine forest and seashore air carries around 4000 negative ions per cubic centimeter whereas city air during rush hour has around 100 to 120 ions per cubic centimeter.

-One of the reasons we feel good when we are near a waterfall, or in a pine forest or at the seashore is the presence of negative ions in the atmosphere creating a sense of well-being.
+One of the reasons we feel good when we are near a waterfall, in a pine forest, or at the seashore is the presence of negative ions in the atmosphere creating a sense of well-being.

 Meanwhile, those pesky positive ions

 Computer screens, electrical appliances, air-conditioning, TV sets, and if you smoke, tobacco, are but a few sources of overabundant positive ions in our homes that cause bad moods, weakness, sleeplessness, even illness.